Why is a brownie not a cookie?

 What is a Brownie?

-A brownie is a rich, dense, and fudgy baked dessert that typically lies somewhere between a cake and a cookie in texture.
+A brownie is a rich, dense, and fudgy baked dessert that strikes a balance between the textures of a cake and a cookie.
+This unique characteristic is key to understanding why a brownie is not a cookie.
 Originating in the United States, brownies are made with a base of flour, sugar, butter, eggs, and cocoa or chocolate.
-They are known for their moist and chewy interior, often with a slightly crispy crust on top.
-Variations may include nuts, chocolate chips, or a swirl of cream cheese, offering diverse flavors and textures.
-Brownies are commonly cut into square or rectangular portions and are beloved for their indulgent chocolate flavor.
+They are celebrated for their moist, chewy interior and the slightly crispy crust that forms on top—qualities that further explain why a brownie is not a cookie.

 Ingredients Comparison